Januarius: Celebrations

 The Feast of San Gennaro is celebrated on 19 September in the General Roman Calendar of the Catholic Church.
 (Note: In the 1498 Roman martyrology, his martyrdom took place on the thirteenth day before the kalends of October or 19 September.)
 In the Eastern Church, it is celebrated on 21 April.
 The city of Naples has more than 50 official patron saints, but its principal patron is Saint Januarius.
+Januarius has been traditionally invoked by the people of Naples on several occasions, e.g. to ask for help, healing and special favors; memorably, he was called on to stop the 1631 eruption of Mount Vesuvius, and the lava – that was about to destroy the towns around it – slowed down.

-In the United States, the Feast of San Gennaro is also a highlight of the year for New York's Little Italy, with the saint's polychrome statue carried through the middle of a street fair stretching for blocks.
+In the United States, the Feast of San Gennaro is also a highlight of the year for New York's Little Italy, with the saint's polychrome statue carried through the middle of a street fair.
+A fictionalized version of the event is depicted in The Godfather Part II.